jina-ai/jina/docs/fundamentals/flow/flow-api.md

 For more proper use of the Client, and more information about the Client itself, see the {ref}`Client documentation <client>`.
 ```

-## Serve Flow With Different Protocol
+## Serve Flow with different protocols
 You can use three different protocols to serve the `Flow`: `grpc`,`http` and `websocket`

 ````{tab} gRPC